Johnathan Cyprien: Personal life

 Cyprien has four siblings, Clay, Schnider, Sheena, and Christina.
 He started the CypSquad ARY Foundation in 2015 which benefits different programs for at-risk youth in the South Florida area.
 He is a snorkeling enthusiast and is working on his scuba certification.
 Additionally, Cyprien has a burgeoning career in real estate.
 He supplements his football earnings by investing in real estate, owning 13 properties in the Nashville, Jacksonville, and Miami areas as of 2018.
+He appeared in the Season 1, Episode 3 titled "Humble Baddies" of the Netflix original series W.A.G.s To Riches.